donwardpeng/100-days-of-code/log.md

 **Thoughts**: Now that I know how json_serializable works, spinning up more data objects for various pages (sponsors, speakers, sessions) should be easy.

 **Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)*Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)

+### Day 89: June 24, 2019
+##### (Continuing on a new Flutter Project)

+**Today's Progress**: Added the sponsors page and sponsors navigation button to all of the headers.
+Refactored out the header and footer code for the project to one codebase.
+Also I added the Json files to Firebase Cloud Store so anyone from the team can modify them without needing to build and deploy the project.

+**Thoughts**: Now it is really easy to add new pagers with content since I have the structure for each page laid out.

+**Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)*Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)